VanderPloegR1/companion/CompanionPi-Documentation.md

 CompanionPi is built on the Raspbrrry Pi OS.
 Aside from the addition of the Companion source code, only a few minor changes have been made to the system configuration to facilitate construction of the image(s):

 - **SSH Server is enabled by default**
-- The default `pi` user account still has the default `raspberry` password.
-This is left up to you to change for security purposes should you choose to do so [(and you should!)](https://www.raspberrypi.org/documentation/configuration/security.md)
+- The default `pi` user has been left unconfigured, you will need to setup a password before you will be able to login. [instructions here](https://www.raspberrypi.com/news/raspberry-pi-bullseye-update-april-2022/)
 - Locale, Timezone, and Keyboard Layout settings were changed to US-based settings instead of the default UK-based settings
 - More specific details about how the CompanionPi image was assembled can be found at the end of this wiki page.